kanokpitlaosungnoen/Pro-Dashboard/README.md

 ---
 ## 🎨 Figma Pages Design

-All designed screens can be viewed in the **“All Pages”** folder on the left sidebar.
+All designed screens can be viewed in the **“All Pages.”** folder on the left sidebar.

 ---